-The bill requires the disclosure of documents on disciplinary matters or alleged misconduct by a DOC employee if required by the state Freedom of Information Act, even if the state employee collective bargaining agreements or arbitration awards prevent disclosure.
+The bill requires the disclosure of documents on disciplinary matters or alleged misconduct by a DOC employee if required by FOIA, even if the state employee collective bargaining agreements or arbitration awards prevent disclosure.
 The bill specifies that it does not lessen a bargaining agent's access to information already allowed under state law.